ravens/docker-firecracker/README.md

 ## prepare the environement

-first, getting KVM device access :
+first, getting KVM device access:
 ```
 sudo setfacl -m u:${USER}:rw /dev/kvm
 ```

-second, building and executing the firecracker container and its proxy companion:
+second, building and executing the firecracker container and its proxy companion (a basic socat for the time being):
 ```
+mkdir images # volume to be bound to the firecracker container
 docker-compose build
 docker-compose up -d
 ```

-cleaning up things (including the shared volume with the control socket):
+in case we need to clean up things later (including the shared volume with the control socket):
 ```
 docker-compose down -v
 ```